libvips/libvips/index.md

 filtering, colour, resampling, statistics and others.
 It supports a large range of [numeric formats](API/current/VipsImage.html#VipsBandFormat), from 8-bit int to 128-bit complex.
 Images can have any number of bands.
-It supports a good range of image formats, including JPEG, TIFF, PNG, WebP, FITS, Matlab, OpenEXR, PDF, SVG, HDR, PPM, CSV, GIF, Analyze, DeepZoom, and OpenSlide.
-It can also load images via ImageMagick or GraphicsMagick.
+It supports a good range of image formats, including JPEG, TIFF, OME-TIFF, PNG, WebP, FITS, Matlab, OpenEXR, PDF, SVG, HDR, PPM, CSV, GIF, Analyze, DeepZoom, and OpenSlide.
+It can also load images via ImageMagick or GraphicsMagick, letting it load formats like DICOM.

 It comes with bindings for [C](API/current/using-from-c.html), [C++](API/current/using-from-cpp.html),